 2. Listen for a clicking noise in your walls.
 This

 clicking or rustling sound is how ants communicate with each other in the nest.
-Many exterminators will use a stethoscope
+They usually will click their mandibles together

-on your walls to hear and find the nest.
+on your walls to detect this sound and find the nest.

 or leaks such as a window or door frame, roofing leaks, and around bathrooms and kitchens where there may have been plumbing